rsdoiel/antenna/archives/2024/journalism_2024.42.md

 ---

-## The 21st Annual Duck Dash looked to make a splash for local familys in need
+## The 21st Annual Duck Dash looked to make a splash for local families in need

 date: 2024-10-15, from: The Canyon News (COC Student Newspaper)

 <p>In Santa Clarita&#8217;s triple-digit heat, the Samuel Dixon Family Health Center held&#8230;</p>
-<p>The post <a href="https://canyonsnews.com/the-21st-annual-duck-dash-looked-to-make-splash-for-local-familys-in-need/">The 21st Annual Duck Dash looked to make a splash for local familys in need</a> appeared first on <a href="https://canyonsnews.com">Canyons News</a>.</p>
+<p>The post <a href="https://canyonsnews.com/the-21st-annual-duck-dash-looked-to-make-splash-for-local-familys-in-need/">The 21st Annual Duck Dash looked to make a splash for local families in need</a> appeared first on <a href="https://canyonsnews.com">Canyons News</a>.</p>

 <br>